 RSS isn't dead, but it is harder to find RSS feeds than it used to be.
 Browsers no longer point them out, and websites rarely prominently link to them anymore.

-A shocking number of websites are built using WordPress—around 30 percent of the top 10 million destinations on the web.
+A shocking number of websites are built using WordPress—over 40% of destinations on the web.
 This means there's a good chance that any website you visit is a WordPress site, and all of those sites offer RSS feeds that are easy to find.

 To find a WordPress RSS feed, simply add